KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-api/channels.md

 Under normal circumstances, for the `pubkey` the user provides the destination address of the intended channel.

-The global addresses are not used in the Channels CC module.
-For more information about unique CC addresses, see [this linked explanation.](../customconsensus/custom-consensus-instructions.html#understanding-the-types-of-addresses)
+The global addresses are not used in the Channels Fluidity module.
+For more information about unique Fluidity addresses, see [this linked explanation.](../customconsensus/custom-consensus-instructions.html#understanding-the-types-of-addresses)

 ### Arguments